-We are delighted to announce that we will be holding The Pony Club Open Eventing Championships, the PC110, at the prestigious Wellington International Horse Trials and Country Fair at Hook, Hampshire.
-The event is running over the weekend of August 29th-31st 2021.
+We were delighted to hold The Pony Club PC110 Eventing Championships at the prestigious Wellington International Horse Trials and Country Fair at Hook, Hampshire.
+The event ran over the weekend of August 29th-31st 2021.

-- Monday 30th will see most of the Dressage and Show Jumping taking place.
-Due to the large number of entries some Dressage tests may need to be performed on the afternoon of Sunday 29th.
-Please email email@example.com if you are unable to compete on the Sunday.
+Monday 30th August saw most of the Dressage and Show Jumping taking place.
+Due to the large number of entries some Dressage tests needed to be performed on the afternoon of Sunday 29th August.

-- Tuesday 31st will see our competitors battle it out on the XC course to crown our 2021 PC110 Eventing Champions.
-The XC will take place first thing on Tuesday morning.
+Tuesday 31st August saw our competitors battle it out on the XC course to crown our 2021 PC110 Eventing Champions.

 In a busy season of activity with much uncertainty, Wellington organiser David Sheerin, and his team have given Pony Club members such a fabulous opportunity to compete at a great event and in excellent international company.